Creating a website that drives action

 On the webpage, usually in the footer we want to add your name, address if it's a store, contact information and social media.
 Don't hide this and make it difficult for them to find.
 Personally, I will always scroll to the bottom to find this if I'm in a rush - so if you are a local business that offers services, this is key!
 Inform them how to contact you and a personal message to make the page more friendly and what they might gain from contacting you.

 Photos are so important to make the site look good.
-My advice would get a professional photographer - I find this cheaper if you are getting quite a few photos and it makes you look amazing.
+My advice would get a professional photographer - I find this cheaper because you get so many photos and it makes your business more unique and you can showcase what you offer and who you are.
 Yes you can get stockphotos, but they get pricey and you see other people using them.
 However, If you aren't to keen on that, illustrations, patterns and textures are a great way to add extra elements to your site.
 I know a few photographers, so contact me if you need any recommendations.

 Are you wondering if you need a blog?
 This is a great place to give your clients more insight to your business and inspire them.
 This can either be to introduce new things happening, recipes, personal reflection etc. However, try to keep it a bit consistent and make sure it’s something you like talking about or else you won’t continue.
 Create a few categories and have a look at other blogs you like.
 Then have a list or journal where you can write down all your blog ideas for the future.
 Have a couple of posts prepared before launching.